What Are Video Visits?

 - Got Security Concerns About Connecting With Your Doctor via Video?
 We Have Answers

-If you have questions about your appointment, please contact your provider's office.
-If you need technical assistance with your video visit, please call our Patient Technology Helpline at (802) 847-1830.
+If you have questions about your appointment, please contact your provider’s office.
+If you need technical assistance with your video or phone visit, please call us at (802) 847-1830.